Take a Nole to Work!

 - Which students participate?

 - The program is open to ALL degree-seeking FSU students, both undergraduate and graduate level, in addition to recent graduates.

 - Can I host more than one FSUshadow Student Participant at a time?

 - Absolutely!
 You can share the responsibility of hosting one or more Student Participants with a colleague or choose to Host multiple Student Participants individually.
-Please indicate the amount of Student Participants you are willing to host on your FSUshadow posting in SeminoleLink.
+Please indicate the amount of Student Participants you are willing to host on your FSUshadow Host submission form.

 - Can I host a student(s) for all four days of the FSUshadow Program session?

 - We prefer organizations to Host a Student Participant(s) for just one-day.
-If you prefer to Host a student(s) each day of the session, you will need to create four separate FSUshadow opportunities for different days during the Winter Break 2017 session (December 18, 19, 20, or 21).
+If you prefer to Host different student(s) each day of the session, you will need to create four separate FSUshadow opportunities for different days during the session you are registered for.
 Please be sure to include the specific day of each shadowing experience in your job description as outlined in the template under the What kind of experiences are FSUshadow Student Participants looking for? tab.

 - Do I need to provide meals/lunch for FSUshadow Student Participants?